“A first-rate pianist who isn't afraid of challenges.”

-Panel discussion and streaming of my performance of music by composer Phil Young at the National Civic Leadership Forum.
+Panel discussion and virtual performance of music by composer Phil Young at the National Civic Leadership Forum.
 (Keynote speakers include Democratic primaries presidential candidate Andrew Yang and many leaders in politics, literary, and business fields.

 Dr. Clara Yang is Associate Professor of Piano and Head of Piano Studies at UNC-Chapel Hill, a top ranked public university in the US.
 She has given masterclasses and lectures in many major conservatories and universities, such as King's College London, the Liceu Conservatory in Spain, the Musical College of the Moscow Conservatory, and the China Conservatory of Music in Beijing, etc. Her students have won top awards in international, national, and state competitions.
 Recently her UNC students won the first prize at the MTNA Stecher Horowitz Two-Piano Competition national finals.
 Her students have performed in Carnegie Hall and on renowned series such as Carolina Performing Arts, and they have been accepted into top universities and conservatories for graduate studies.
 Below are comments from UNC students.

 "After four years of teaching, I can easily say that she has been the most impactful professor of my college experience, teaching my far beyond expectation and course subject.
 She is able to connect with students outside of the classroom, establishing a trust with her students –necessary as learning an instrument can often be a stressful and sensitive practice .
 In terms of her teaching style, she is positive and honest without being overly complementary.
 She pushes you and has no problem telling you what you need to improve, but she does so in a way that makes you take ownership for your playing.
 She suggests improvements while also allowing her students to explore their own ideas about a piece, something I particularly appreciate."